samaradel/www_threefold/www.threefoldtoken.com/content/pto/pto.md

 We will use the majority of the PTO proceeds to invest in infrastructure and capacity on our Grid.
 Given the attractive economics of our infrastructure, the value of our Grid and our Foundation potentially  increases based on the amount of investment we deploy.
 Accordingly, our Token price will could be expected to increase based on the amount of funding we raise.

-We are organizing our Private Token Offering (PTO) to raise additional capital to deploy more capacity on our Grid.
+We are organizing our Public Token Offering (PTO) to raise additional capital to deploy more capacity on our Grid.
 We plan to issue a variable number of tokens, but only at ever increasing prices.
 Formally, there is no target amount.

 ## Price per Unit